sct-data/spinalcordtoobox-data-template/README.md

 1. Edit and commit the files in `src/spinalcordtoolbox/data/`
 2. Go to https://github.com/spinalcordtoolbox/data-${dataset_name}/releases

-    1. Click "Draft Release"
+3. Click "Draft Release"
-    2. Fill in a version tag.
-We use date-based release names (e.g. `r20200101`, `r20220518`, etc.)
+4. Fill in a version tag.
+We recommend using date-based releases (e.g. `2020.1.1`, `2022.5.18`, etc.).

+   **Note**: The version must be formatted in a way that complies with [PEP 440](https://peps.python.org/pep-0440/).
+The easiest way to do this is to use a numerical version number in the form of X.Y.Z, but there is [some flexibility](https://peps.python.org/pep-0440/#final-releases) here.

-    3. Click "Publish Release"
+5. Click "Publish Release"
-    4. Wait a few minutes;
+6. Wait a few minutes;
-    5. Monitor the progress at https://github.com/spinalcordtoolbox/data-${dataset_name}/actions/workflows/release.yml
+7. Monitor the progress at https://github.com/spinalcordtoolbox/data-${dataset_name}/actions/workflows/release.yml
-    6. The release should appear on https://github.com/spinalcordtoolbox/data-${dataset_name}/releases with the .tar.gz (sdist) and .whl (wheel) formats attached momentarily.
+8. The release should appear on https://github.com/spinalcordtoolbox/data-${dataset_name}/releases with the .tar.gz (sdist) and .whl (wheel) formats attached momentarily.

 ## How to test this repo locally